0% completed

 In Java, member variables (also known as fields) are variables declared within a class but outside any method, constructor, or block.
 These variables represent the properties or state of an object.
 By using member variables, you can store and manage data specific to each instance of a class.

 Member variables are declared inside a class and define the attributes or properties of that class.
-They can have different access modifiers (private
+They can have different access modifiers (private, public, etc.) to control their visibility.

 class ClassName { // AccessModifier dataType variableName; AccessModifier dataType variableName; }